Simplified calculus for semimartingales: Multiplicative compensators and changes of measure: Compensators of processes with independent increments

 which is a further generalization of \eqref{eq:190228.1} for real-valued $X$. \footnote{In this setting, $\xi_j\circ Y$ is defined for any $\Cx$--valued semimartingale $Y$ but the value of $\xi_j\circ Y$ is insensitive to the imaginary part of $Y$ by construction, so $Y$ is real-valued for all practical purposes.
 Observe that one can extend the functions $f_1$ and $f_2$ from $\R$ to $\Cx$ differently to get some action on the imaginary part of $Y$.
 For example, one could set, on $\Cx$,

-keep the same definition of $\xi_1$ and $\xi_2$, and then extend to $\widebar\Omega$ by making these functions constant in $t$ and $\omega$.
-In such case, the first two equalities in~\eqref{eq:200614.2} remain valid for arbitrary $\Cx$--valued $Y$ and the left-hand side is sensitive to $\Im Y$ but the third equality in~\eqref{eq:200614.2} still only works for real-valued $Y$.
-Hence, in the context of this example, the computations in \eqref{eq:191124.1} are specialized to real-valued $Y$ and no longer hold for arbitrary $\Cx$--valued $Y$.}
+keep the same definition of $\xi_1$ and $\xi_2$, and then extend to $\Oinf$ by making these functions constant in $t$ and $\omega$.
+In such case, the first two equalities in~\eqref{eq:200614.2} remain valid for arbitrary $\Cx$--valued $Y$ and the left-hand side is sensitive to $\Im Y$, but the third equality in~\eqref{eq:200614.2} still only works for real-valued $Y$.
+Hence, in the context of this example, it is reasonable to proceed with computations in \eqref{eq:191124.1} that are specialized to real-valued $Y$ and no longer hold for arbitrary $\Cx$--valued $Y$.}

 Next, assume that $\xi_j \circ Y$ is special for $j\in \{1,2\}$; for example, this holds when $\Re\alpha = 0$ because the jumps of $\xi_j\circ Y$ are then bounded.
 Then, for $j\in \{1,2\}$, Proposition~\ref{P:170822.1} yields